huggingface/blog/inference-endpoints-llm.md

 ![Select Instance Type](assets/assets/155_inference_endpoints_llm/instance-selection.png "Select Instance Type")

-You can then deploy our model by clicking “Create Endpoint”.
+You can then deploy your model with a click on “Create Endpoint”.
 After 10 minutes, the Endpoint should be online and available to serve requests.

 ## 2. Test the LLM endpoint